 2. AXEL HEIBERG ISLAND, NUNAVUT, CANADA

-One of the largest islands in Canada was explored and named by Otto Sverdrup around 1900, but he didn’t name it after himself.
+was explored and named by Otto Sverdrup around 1900, but he didn’t name it after himself.
 This particular island is named after a Norwegian brewer—Axel Heiberg was the financial director of Ringnes brewery, one of the sponsors of the expedition.
 Other islands in the archipelago named for the brewery staff include Ellef Ringnes Island and Amund Ringnes Island, named for the brothers who founded the brewery.
 (The archipelago as a whole is known as Sverdrup Islands, however.)

 3. MAJOR CAYE, BELIZE